reactive-python/reactpy/docs/source/adding-interactivity/components-with-state.rst

 Components often need to change what’s on the screen as a result of an interaction.
 For example, typing into the form should update the input field, clicking “next” on an image carousel should change which image is displayed, clicking “buy” should put a product in the shopping cart.
-Components need to “remember” things: the current input value, the current image, the shopping cart.
+Components need to “remember” things like the current input value, the current image, the shopping cart.
 In IDOM, this kind of component-specific memory is called state.